mjp41/cpython/pyrona-write-barrier-guide.md

 }
 ```

-The key distinction: `AddLocalRef` is **reversible** (a failed borrow can be
+The key distinction: `AddLocalRef` never fails, whereas the owning references
-undone with `RemoveLocalRef`), whereas owning references recorded by
+recorded by `AddRefsArray` can (and are not reversible).
+This is why only the
-`AddRefsArray` are not.
-This makes the per-item loop safe to roll back without
+non-local branch needs the all-or-nothing array and an error path; the local
-needing the all-or-nothing array.
+branch is a plain loop.

 The `IsLocal` branch does **not** need a `RemoveLocalRef` cleanup loop after the
 copy — removing them would make the two branches asymmetric (the `AddRefsArray`
 branch has no corresponding cleanup).
-The `AddLocalRef` calls serve purely as a
+The `AddLocalRef` calls record the borrows
-reversible pre-flight check; once `Py_NewRef` establishes proper ownership
+the copy relies on; once `Py_NewRef` establishes proper ownership during the
-during the copy, no explicit release is needed.
+copy, no explicit release is needed.

 Apply this pattern when `PyRegion_IsLocal(dst)` returns true at the call site,
 or when `dst` was returned by a call that always allocates a new object